Azure/bicep-registry-modules/avm/ptn/authorization/policy-exemption/README.md

 </details>
 <p>

-### Example 2: _Policy Assignments (Management Group scope)_
+### Example 2: _Policy Exemptions (Management Group scope)_

-This module deploys a Policy Assignment at a Management Group scope using common parameters.
+This module deploys a Policy Exemption at a Management Group scope using common parameters.

 <details>